ranianr/bAnalyzer/README.md

-select the training file path and your prefered path then click Train to create the classifier parameters, Select the detection data then click detect to check the accuracy of the given path you can click bulk Detect to choose many paths to run and show thier summary
+select the training file path and your prefered path then click Train to create the classifier parameters, Select the detection data then click detect to check the accuracy of the given path you can click bulk Detect to choose many paths to run and show thier summary in bulk detection mode this summary will be written in the google spread sheet you mentioned in "GooglespreadSheetConfig" file